-Good working relations between personnel is important forboth safety and efficiency.
+Good working relations between personnel is important for both safety and efficiency.
 Poor communication can lead to misunderstandings and tension between workers.
-As far a possible problems should be addressed before they escalate into serious disagreements.
+As far as possible, problems should be addressed before they escalate into serious disagreements.

 Getting cooperation from people is not always easy.